Jowagoal/Major-Project/Beta Testers.md

   - fixed leaderBoards
   - changed fonts that were hard to see
   - red back button style changed
-  - button to buy skins includes all te picture, name, and cost
+  - button to buy skins includes all the picture, name, and cost

 ## Beta Tester #2 Alvan Alam - In Comp.
 Sci.
 30